Binicool/color-conversion/README.md

-# color-converstion
+# Color-conversion math
-Converts color from various spaces
+Converts color from various spaces from spectral reflectance